Best Morton's Neuroma Orthotics

 Common Treatments for Morton’s Neuroma

 As with most conditions affecting the feet, conservative management treatments such as natural treatments for foot pain, yoga for heel pain, and acupressure may be considered first in an attempt to manage these conditions effectively.

 Orthotics are a cost-effective and safe way to manage symptoms arising from Morton’s neuroma.
-Orthotic work to redistribute the weight throughout the foot, limiting the pressure applied to the area around the neuroma, thus reducing aggravation of pain.
+Orthotics work to redistribute the weight throughout the foot, limiting the pressure applied to the area around the neuroma, thus reducing aggravation of pain.
 Orthotics have shock-absorbing qualities which will further reduce the shock placed onto the forefoot as it strikes the ground.

-Change in footwear is an effective and easy way of managing this condition.
+Making a change in footwear is an effective and easy way of managing this condition.
 It is important to refrain from wearing shoes with a narrow toe box or high heels, as this may squeeze the metatarsals together and compress the nerve between them.
 Wearing shoes with a wide toe box and lower heel can reduce the compressive forces placed onto the forefoot, thus greatly improving your overall experience of symptoms.
 Refrain from wearing high heels if you are suffering from pain in the forefoot.

 Corticosteroid injections can be used to manage inflammation and pain that you may be experiencing in your foot.
 Corticosteroids usually reduce inflammation in the body for 3-6 months.
 One cannot have corticosteroid injections for an extended period, as complications in the foot can occur.
 The complications include: swelling or pain following the injection, fat pad atrophy in the foot, skin discoloration, increased blood sugar levels, and infection.
 Should you suspect any of these are occurring as a result of corticosteroid injections, consult with a medical professional regarding this.
 Cessation of corticosteroid injections is advised after complications while continuing to make use of other conservative strategies to treat this condition.